 - Final Random Inspection (FRI): This is your final defense.
 Before you pay your final balance, an inspector checks a random portion of your shipment.
 They use your QC checklist to pass or fail the batch.

-AQL stands for 'Acceptable Quality Limit'.True
+AQL stands for 'Acceptable Quality Limit'.ekte

 AQL is a statistical method used for quality control inspections.
 It defines the maximum number of defective units that can be considered acceptable during a random sampling of a production lot.